 Lymphoma Action will:

-- we can ensure compliance with the conditions of the ABPI Code of Practice 2015 (as updated) and any other relevant regulation of healthcare companies.
+- We can ensure compliance with the conditions of the ABPI Code of Practice 2021 (as updated) and any other relevant regulation of healthcare companies.

-- the total amount of financial support from healthcare companies will not exceed 20% of our total budgeted income for the financial year (this includes donations, gifts in kind, sponsorship etc) and a financial cap of £50,000 of support from individual healthcare companies per annum (excluding employee fundraising), unless approval to accept a higher amount is granted by the Board of Trustees.
+- The total amount of financial support from healthcare companies will not exceed 20% of our total budgeted income for the financial year (this includes donations, gifts in kind, sponsorship etc) and a financial cap of £80,000 of support from individual healthcare companies per annum (excluding employee fundraising), unless approval to accept a higher amount is granted by the Board of Trustees.